STAT545-UBC/STAT545-UBC-original-website/automation00_index.md

     - render an R Markdown document (or R script)
   * The interface between RStudio and `make`
   * How to use `make` from the shell
+  * How Git facilitates the process of building a pipeline

 ### Resources